fetchai/docs-archived/docs/smart-contracts/smart-contracts.md

 The `@init` function defines a contract constructor that sets the state of the contract prior to any operations performed on it.
 It is called once and once only on contract initialisation/deployment.

-The name of the `@init` function can be anything you like.
+The name of the `@init` function can be anything at all.

 For example, the following function initialises a contract by creating a `State` type to represent the owner's account which then receives an initial supply of FET tokens.